UKCloud/documentation/articles/portal/ptl-ref-overview-permissions.md

 ## Permissions for Monitoring

-Users with **Read** permissions can view showback information from the Protective Monitoring service on the *My Security Events* page.
+Users with **Read** permissions can view information from the Protective Monitoring service on the *My Security Events* page.

 ## Feedback